Akhil-py/Chip-8-Interpreter/README.md

-# Chip-8-Interpreter
+# Chip-8-Interpreter-py

-# This is the first emulator I'm going to make :)
+Writing a chip-8 emulator to raise my experience on prorgamming in python and understandin computer architecture.